Jamie's Cryin': Critical reception

 Although "Jamie's Cryin'" did not chart when it was released as a single, Eddie Van Halen was disappointed that their cover of "You Really Got Me" was chosen as the lead single from the album over "Jamie's Cryin'".
 He stated that "It kind of bummed me out that Ted [Templeman] wanted our first single to be someone else's tune.
 I would have maybe picked 'Jamie's Cryin', just because it was our own."

 Other releases

 "Jamie's Cryin'" was one of five songs included on a sampler EP that Warner Bros.
 Records put out in advance of the release Van Halen (along with "Runnin' with the Devil", "You Really Got Me", "Eruption" and "Ice Cream Man").
 The band also shot a music video for the song at the Whisky a Go Go, along with videos for the first two singles from the album.

+In Japan, "Jamie's Cryin'" was the B-side to the band's 1978 single "On Fire".

 "Jamie's Cryin'" was included on the 2004 Van Halen compilation album The Best of Both Worlds.

 "Jamie's Cryin'" is one of the songs included on Guitar Hero: Van Halen.

 Roth sang a version of "Jamie's Cryin'" on the 2006 tribute album Strummin' with the Devil: The Southern Side of Van Halen.